Rick James

-After forming the locally popular Stone City Band in his hometown of Buffalo in 1977, James finally found success as a recording artist after signing with Motown's Gordy Records, releasing the album Come Get It! in 1978 which produced the hits "You and I" and "Mary Jane".
+After forming the locally popular Stone City Band in his hometown of Buffalo in 1977, James found success as a recording artist after signing with Motown's Gordy Records, releasing the album Come Get It! in 1978 which produced the hits "You and I" and "Mary Jane".
 In 1981, James released his most successful album, Street Songs, which included career-defining hits such as "Give It to Me Baby" and "Super Freak", the latter song becoming his biggest crossover single, mixing elements of funk, disco, rock, and new wave.
 James was also known for his soulful ballads such as "Fire & Desire" and "Ebony Eyes".
 He also had a successful career as a songwriter and producer for other artists, including Teena Marie, the Mary Jane Girls, The Temptations, Eddie Murphy, and Smokey Robinson.

 James's mainstream success peaked by the release of his album Glow in 1985 and his appearance on the popular TV show, The A-Team.
 His subsequent album releases failed to sell as well as their predecessors.
 Rapper MC Hammer sampled "Super Freak" for his breakout 1990 hit, "U Can't Touch This", which won Best R&B Song at the 33rd Annual Grammy Awards in 1991.
 James received his only Grammy for composing the song.
 By the early 1990s, James's career was hampered by his drug addiction, and he was embroiled in legal issues.
 In 1993, he was convicted of two separate instances of kidnapping and assaulting two different women while under the influence of crack cocaine, resulting in a three-year sentence at Folsom State Prison.
 He was released on parole in 1996.
 His health problems halted his career again after he had a mild stroke during a concert in 1998, and he announced a semi-retirement.